panodata/dwdweather2/README.rst

    ``DwdWeather()``.
 -  The amount of data can be ~60 MB per station for full historic extent and will obviously increase by time.
--  If weather data is queried and the query can’t be fulfilled from the cache, data is loaded from the server - even if the data has been updated a second before.
-If the server doesn’t have data for the requested time (e.g. since it’s not yet available), this unnecessarily causes network traffic and wait time.
+-  If weather data is queried and the query can't be fulfilled from the cache, data is loaded from the server - even if the data has been updated a second before.
+If the server doesn't have data for the requested time (e.g. since it's not yet available), this unnecessarily causes network traffic and wait time.
 Certainly space for improvement here.